graceshaw/homebrew-php/README.md

 ## Forked homebrew-php

 I'm lazy, so I forked homebrew-php and reverted a bunch of commits.
-You can run `brew install graceshaw/php/php70-redis`, etc. to get composer working again.
+You can run `brew install graceshaw/php/php70-redis`, etc. to install missing extensions.